What is differential geometry: curves and surfaces: Definition

 \section{Definition}

-Let $p$ and $q$ be two points on a surface $\Sigma$.
-Recall that $\dist{p}{q}\Sigma$ denotes the induced length distance from $p$ to $q$; that is, the greatest lower bound of the lengths of paths in $\Sigma$ from $p$ to $q$.
+Let $p$ and $q$ be two points on a surface~$\Sigma$.
+Recall that $\dist{p}{q}\Sigma$ denotes the induced length distance from $p$ to~$q$; that is, the greatest lower bound of the lengths of paths in $\Sigma$ from $p$ to~$q$.

-Note that if $\Sigma$ is smooth, then any two points in $\Sigma$ can be joined by a piecewise smooth path.
-Since any such path is rectifiable, the value $\dist{p}{q}\Sigma$ is finite for any pair $p,q\in\Sigma$.

-A path $\gamma$ from $p$ to $q$ in $\Sigma$ that minimizes the length is called a \emph{shortest path} from $p$ to $q$.

-The image of a shortest path between $p$ and $q$ in $\Sigma$ is usually denoted by $[p,q]$ or by $[p,q]_\Sigma$.
-In general there might be no shortest path between two given points on a surface and there might be many of them; this is shown in the following two examples.
+A path $\gamma$ from $p$ to $q$ in $\Sigma$ that minimizes the length is called a \emph{shortest path} from $p$ to~$q$.
+The image of such a shortest path will be denoted by $[p,q]$ or $[p,q]_\Sigma$.
+If we write $[p,q]_\Sigma$, we are assuming that such a shortest path exists, and we have chosen one of them.
+In general, there might be no shortest path between two given points, and there might be many of them; this is shown in the following two examples.

-Usually, if we write $[p,q]_\Sigma$, we are assuming that such a shortest path exists and we have made a choice of one of them.

 {